r3boot/go-paste/README.md

 Usage of gp:
   -D	Enable debug output
   -e string
-    	When to expire paste (default "12h")
+    	When to expire paste (default "1h")
+  -o Open the new url in a browser
   -u string
     	URL to post requests to (default "http://localhost:8080")
 $ cat somefile | gp